slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 - The `system.our_security_is_perfect: true` setting enables the Python script editor in the web interface; remove this section if there are any security concerns.

-## Controlling Endpoints with Slowpy Logic
+## Example 03: Controlling Endpoints with Slowpy Logic
 ### Objectives
 By advancing the previous example, this example shows:
 - How to use control logics (such as ramping) in SlowDash Python library (SlowPy)